manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-sidekiq-on-heroku-with-redistogo-nano.markdown

 ## Why ERR max number of clients reached?

-The error is quite clear isn't it?
+The error `Error fetching message: ERR max number of clients reached`, is quite clear isn't it?
 The actual question is how we can reduce the connections being opened to match the 10 connection limit given by the Nano instance.

 After some research I found the factors that you have to tweak in order to reach the magic number of 10.